Internal Links

 Engineers & Bullshitters

 Professionally, I was an electronics engineer for 22 years, from 1980 to 2002 (I graduated from Brunel University in 1980).
+I was also sponsored as a student, during my sandwich-course Uni years (1976 - 1980) by Thorn Electrical Industries and I worked for them between Uni terms in 1977, 78 and 79.
 However, electronics was merely a job, not an interest, and I honestly cannot recall many engineering projects that I was involved with, in those 22 years, that were of much use to man or beast!!!
 My main role in those 22 years was as a Marconi software engineer.
 In the final years I wrote embedded C and assembler code used in microprocessors onboard microwave tags.
 These microprocessors were mainly Pic 12 and 17 series units, although some were Motorola devices, eg the little workhorse, the HC11.
 The projects I worked on were many and varied, ranging from component Failure Analysis, to optical data bus projects, European collaborative ventures, RF tags for cars and road tolling, the deeply overspent JORN radar project, testing cables for the Navy, remote meter reading systems, thick film hybrid circuit testing and many other underfunded and impossible timescale nightmares!

 Electronics is a strange profession, full of overweight management who get paid FAR MORE than the working engineers simply for thinking up buzzwords and lying about timescales and budgets.
 Engineering managers are, essentially, bullshitters who are totally indistinguishable from most politicians, in other words they are all mouth and bull!
 They spend every day at work trying to work out how to impress their own company directors.
 Years ago we had a Senior Lab Consultant who made Walter Mitty look like a well -balanced guy; he was completely off his rocker....but he got paid twice what the engineers were on.
 PLEASE, read the text file on his fairy stories!!